ryac/starpipe/README.md

 Star and Pipe
 =============

-Adds 2 stars or 2 pipes to a string.
+Node module that adds 2 stars or 2 pipes to a string.

 ## Installation